 Still, she says, the WHO program is put to work in far too few countries.
 In January 2016, only six countries in Africa and six in Asia had medicine quality-control laboratories prequalified by the WHO.
 Wirtz would like to see more countries get on board or do something similar to what was done in Kenya, where the Mission for Essential Drugs and Supplies, a collective of faith-based health organizations, operates its own quality-control laboratory.
 From 1997 to 2015, the well-published results of the collective’s testing have helped reduce the failure rate of drugs from about 35 percent to 5 percent.

 Other answers to the problem will likely be found in technology, says Wirtz.
 She cites Zaman’s PharmaChk as a promising example, and there are others, such as the Minilab, which uses chromatography to identify false or substandard products.
 She says more than 700 Minilabs, which can be used in the field by people with almost no training, are now in use in 70 countries.
-And while the commission doesn’t mention TraceLink by name, it cites the general promise of track and trace technologies like that used by the company.

 “A wide array of technologies have been proposed,” the commission’s report states, “from unique serial numbers to radio frequency identification tags, miniature edible tablet tags, and short message service verification.”